 BOARD MEMBER FIDUCIARY DUTIES

-Oregon law requires board members to act in good faith; with the care an ordinarily prudent person in a like position would exercise under similar circumstances; and in a manner the board member reasonably believes to be in the best interests of the corporation.
+Oregon law requires Board members to act in good faith; with the care an ordinarily prudent person in a like position would exercise under similar circumstances; and in a manner the Board member reasonably believes to be in the best interests of the corporation.
 These fiduciary duties are summarized as follows:

 Duty of Due Care

-NWNW board members need not always be right, but they must always act with informed judgment in a respectful way.
+NWNW Board members need not always be right, but they must always act with informed judgment in a respectful way.
 Board members must secure facts and ask questions to learn about and understand the many sides of our issues.
 Board members exercise active oversight through preparation and participation in board and committee meetings, seeking the advice of other professionals such as attorneys or accountants, and through diligent follow-up work.

 Duty of Loyalty

 When making decisions as a board, this nonprofit comes first.
-NWNW board members agree to strive to put aside personal, professional—and, in some cases, association-related—conflicts or allegiances to uphold the mission of NWNW.
+NWNW Board members agree to strive to put aside personal, professional—and, in some cases, association-related—conflicts or allegiances to uphold the mission of NWNW.
 Decisions regarding funds and activities must promote the organization’s public purpose rather than private interests.

 Duty of Obedience